 Australia has one of the safest blood supplies in the world in terms of viral safety.
-We publish estimates of the residual risks of transfusion-transmitted infection as a guide for clinicians in transfusion decision-making and informed consent processes.
+Australian Red Cross Lifeblood publishes estimates of the residual risks of transfusion-transmissible infection as a guide for clinicians in transfusion decision-making and informed consent processes.

 |Agent and testing standard||Window period||Estimate of residual risk ‘per unit' (a)|

 |HIV (antibody/p24 Ag + NAT)||6 days||Less than 1 in 1 million [1,2]|

 |HCV (antibody + NAT)||3 days||Less than 1 in 1 million [1,2]|

 |HBV (HBsAg + NAT)||16 days||Less than 1 in 1 million [1-3]|

 |HTLV 1 & 2 (antibody)||51 days||Less than 1 in 1 million (b)|

 |vCJD [No testing]||Possible, not yet reported in Australia|

 |Malaria (antibody)||7–14 days||Less than 1 in 1 million |